DShield-ISC/dshield/README_openSUSE.md

 For SoHo users there is normally an option in the DSL or cable router to direct all traffic from the public IP the router is using (i.e. has been assigned by the ISP) to an internal IP.
 This has to be the Pi.
 This feature is named e.g. "exposed host", "DMZ" (here you may have to enable further configuration to ensure ___all___ traffic is being routed to the Pi's internal IP address and not only e.g. port 80).

 For enterprises a protected DMZ would be a suitable place (protected: if the sensor / honeypot is hacked this incident is contained and doesn't affect other hosts in the DMZ).
-Please be aware that - if using static IPs - you're exposing attacks / scans to your IP to the dhshield project and the community which can be tracked via whois to your company.
+Please be aware that - if using static IPs - you're exposing attacks / scans to your IP to the dshield project and the community which can be tracked via whois to your company.

 To test your set up you may use a public port scanner and point it to the router's public IP (which is then internally forwarded to the Pi).
 This port scan should be directly visible in `/var/log/dshield.log` and later in your online report accessible via your dshield account.
-Use only for quick and limited testing purposes, please, so that dhshield data isn't falsified.
+Use only for quick and limited testing purposes, please, so that dshield data isn't falsified.

 ### Navigating in Forms
 - RETURN: submit the form (OK)